title

 previous | next

-Just as Rome's official pagan religion declined during hard times, so too did Confucianism with the chaos during Han rule.
+Just as Rome's official religion declined and Christianity gained during the hard times prior to its Christian emperors, so too did Confucianism decline during the chaotic times of the Han dynasty.
 Confucianism had been the ideology of China's gentry and aristocracy and had dominated education and the administration of the empire, but, with virtue scarce among men of power, many of China's elite came to view Confucianism's advocacy of loyalty to rulers of virtue as irrelevant, and many saw Confucianism as having failed to meet the world's challenges.
+Some who gave up on Confucianism switched to Taoism, and some switched to Buddhism, which according to legend had arrived in China in the year 65 in a dream by the Han emperor, Mingdi.

-Those giving up on Confucianism searched for an alternative ideology, and one alternative was Taoism.
-Another was Buddhism, which according to legend had arrived in China in the year 65 in a dream by the Han emperor Mingdi.
 A rival theory holds that Buddhism had joined Hinduism in spreading eastward with trade from India, Buddhism arriving in China from across the inland trade route through central Asia during the first century.
 The royal Han court, it is said, welcomed Buddhism to China.
-But Buddhism had remained isolated during the remainder of Han rule, adhered to only by Indian merchants -- men who gave money and land for Buddhist temples and who used Buddhist monasteries as banks and warehouses.
+But Buddhism remained isolated during the remainder of Han rule, adhered to only by Indian merchants – men who gave money and land for Buddhist temples and who used Buddhist monasteries as banks and warehouses.

-Across the Silk Road, the Buddhists of northern China remained connected to Central Asia and India, and Buddhism was a conduit for Hellenistic culture from Central Asia.
-From Buddhism, many Chinese gathered that China was not the only civilized country in the world.
-They learned respect for India and felt compelled to re-examine the theory that the Chinese emperor was the Son of Heaven and enthroned at the center of the world.
+Buddhism was in contact with Hellenistic culture across the Silk Road, and with Buddhism many Chinese gathered that China was not the only civilized country in the world.
+They learned respect for India and they felt compelled to re-examine the theory that the Chinese emperor was the Son of Heaven and enthroned at the center of the world.

 The Chinese interpreted Buddhist doctrine in terms familiar to them.
 In translating Buddhism into Chinese, Taoist words were used.
 And through mistranslation, Chinese Buddhism acquired a belief that was foreign to Buddhism elsewhere: belief in a soul that was as an imperishable part of one's humanity.
 And Buddhist art in China depicted the life of the Buddha in a Chinese context, just as Italian painters were to paint Christian saints in the dress of renaissance Italy.

-Buddhism in China emphasized charity and good works, including working for one's own salvation by helping others -- which contrasted with Taoism's egocentricity.
-And Buddhism was unique in China in linking the ethics in this world with the bliss of the next world.
-Buddhism offered the Chinese more than did the ancestor worship of the aristocracy -- which failed those who were going to die without a son to look after their spirit.
+Buddhism in China emphasized charity and good works, including working for one's own salvation by helping others – which contrasted with Taoism's egocentricity.
 For those Chinese lacking a family, Buddhism provided a substitute family.
 It offered community and egalitarianism.
 Some Chinese were attracted by the doctrine that those who exploited or treated people unjustly would in their next reincarnation be born into poor circumstances or into an inferior rank and suffer punishment for their misdeeds.
 And some Chinese found comfort in the doctrine that in their next life they might be born into a higher rank and a happier life.

 Buddhism's monasteries were in conflict with Confucian ideals of the family, but the monasteries fit with the old Chinese ideal of the retired scholar, and the monasteries attracted gentry who had been unable to acquire government positions.
 Buddhist monasteries offered Chinese writers a refuge.
 And monasteries grew as centers of learning and culture.

 In metaphysics, Buddhist ideas intermingled with old Chinese ideas.
-From Buddhist thinkers in China, ideas went westward to India.
-And from India to China went a new school of thought, the Three Treatise school of Buddhism, introduced by a half-Indian missionary monk named Kumarajiva, who worked and taught in Chang'an in 401-02.
+From Buddhists in China ideas went westward to India, and from India to China went a new school of thought, the Three Treatise school of Buddhism, introduced by a half-Indian missionary monk named Kumarajiva, who worked and taught in Chang'an in 401-02.
 Some who adhered to this new school of thought formed what was called the Emptiness sect, believing that ultimately people should interpret the world as basically empty, that the world of sight and sound changes but that the world of emptiness never does.
 Like the scholastic theologians in the West during the early Middle Ages, the Emptiness sect tried to reason in absolutes and to split metaphysical hairs.
 And they split into more sects, which became known as the "Six Schools and Seven Sects," each with a different interpretation of emptiness.

-Another branch of Buddhism developed in China called Chuan -- to be called Zen in Japan.
-Like the devotional movements in India and Pure Land Buddhism, Chuan Buddhism offered people an attachment to divinity without years of arduous intellectual exercise: it offered sudden enlightenment.
-Chuan Buddhism saw reality as nothing more than the immediate present.
+Another branch of Buddhism developed in China called Chán – to be called Zen in Japan.
+Like the devotional movements in India and Pure Land Buddhism, Chán Buddhism offered people an attachment to divinity without years of arduous intellectual exercise: it offered sudden enlightenment.
+Chán Buddhism saw reality as nothing more than the immediate present.
 How things had become what they were was unreal and of no consequence.
-Chuan monks sought salvation through mystical inspirations rather than reading and meditation.
-And Chuan monks believed in supporting themselves by humble, menial work.
+Chán monks sought salvation through mystical inspirations rather than reading and meditation.
+And Chán monks believed in supporting themselves by humble, menial work.